 Notes

-1 This is a compilation of the Industrial Relations Commission Regulations 2005 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 16 May 2008 of the Industrial Relations Commission Regulations 2005 and includes the amendments made by the other written laws referred to in the following table 1a.
+The table also contains information about any reprint.

 Compilation table